What are e-cigarettes?

 Are e-cigarettes safe?

-While short term evidence has found that e-cigarettes are less harmful than combustible cigarettes, e-cigarettes are not harm free, and more evidence is required to assess long-term risk.
+While short-term evidence suggests that e-cigarettes are less harmful than regular cigarettes, more evidence is needed to assess the long-term risk.

-We cannot categorically say that e-cigarette use increases cancer risk, but e-cigarette use may cause precursor events to cancer, such as lung inflammation and DNA damage in the lungs.
-These products can also alter vital signs such as heart rate and blood pressure.
+While we cannot categorically say that e-cigarette use increases the risk of cancer, they may cause other health issues such as lung inflammation and DNA damage in the lungs.
+These products can also alter vital signs like blood pressure and heart rate.

 Is the use of e-cigarettes an effective method for quitting smoking?